random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 }
 ```

 Rebuild the project with Visual Studio.
-If everything is configured correctly, you should be able to see generated JS files in the VIsual Studio
+If everything is configured correctly,
+you should be able to see generated JS files in the Visual Studio

 ![Succesful TypeScript transpilation](../img/Angular2-typescript-build.png)